IreneFlorez/frontend-nanodegree_mobile-portfolio/README.md

 * <a href="http://getbootstrap.com/components/">Bootstrap's Components</a>

 ###Part 1: Optimize PageSpeed Insights score for index.html
 Optimize for a 90 minimum PageSpeed Insights Score.
+My mobile score is 99/100.

 1. Inline CSS (also minified) to avoid render-blocking
 2. Print style inlined (also minified and saved as media query)
 3. Async Google fonts, JS files, and google-analytics so it won't interfere with page load
 4. Compress jpg and png files to reduce load time
+5. Updated the .mover with transform:translateZ(0) and backface-visibility:hidden (and related prefixes)

 ###Part 2: Optimize Frames per Second in pizza.html